varnerlab/CHEME-1800-4800-Course-Repository-S23/labs/unit-2-labs/lab-6d/README.md

 1. Instantiate a graph from the [High-energy physics citation network](https://snap.stanford.edu/data/cit-HepPh.html) data, and compute the shortest path between node `1` and all other nodes.

 ### Additional resources
 * [The Bellman–Ford algorithm](https://en.wikipedia.org/wiki/Bellman–Ford_algorithm) computes the shortest paths from a single source vertex to all other vertices in a weighted digraph.
 It is slower than [Dijkstra's algorithm](https://en.wikipedia.org/wiki/Dijkstra%27s_algorithm) for the same problem but more versatile, as it can handle graphs in which some of the edge weights are negative numbers.
+* Interested in trees and graphs?
+Check out [CS2850](https://www.cs.cornell.edu/courses/cs2850/2022fa/).
+It’s a super cool course.